fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> how do you feel about over-engineered solutions that come prepackaged and allow you to get to work easily?

 > Have you ever worked on a professional project that didn't use unnecessary libraries?

 > Would you ask a junior for help if you were stuck on a program?